matthijsz/etchasketch/README.md

 If anyone out there wants to turn this into an etch-a-sketch feel free to use this code, and please show me the result! <br/>

 # Output
-Here is an example of the output
+Here is a sample of how this script would draw an image <br/>
 ![](output.gif)